young, 3 mm

 moderately protected to moderately exposed locations at depths of <

 1 to 5 m (< 3 to 17 ft).
 It jerks its

 parapodia intermittently while crawling.

-Big Island, Maui and Oahu: possibly known from Madagascar.
+Big Island, Maui, Oahu and Kauai: possibly known from Madagascar.

 It was first

 in Hawaii from Maluaka, Maui by CP on Nov.
 15, 1995.

 mm; large tubercles, light: Hekili Point, Maui; June 3, 2003.